danielcifuentes54/aws-developer/README.md

     * Explicity provide a Message Deduplication ID
   * Message Grouping
     * Ordering  at the level of subsets of messages, specify different values for MessageGroupID

+## SNS

+* Pub / Sub
+* Send message to many receivers
+* up to 12'500.000 subscription per topic
+* Fan Out:
+  * Push once in SNS, receive in all SQS queues or services subscribers
+* Messaging filter: you can filter the messages that will be send to the subscibers
+* FIFO: you can use FIFO in SNS

+## Kinesis

+* Collect, process anda analyze steaming data in real-time

+### Kinesis Data Streams

+* Capture, process, and store data stream
+* Each stream have multiple shards
+* Retetion between 1 to 365 days
+* Once data is inserted in Kinesis, it can't be deleted (inmutability)
+* Producers send records with the following information:
+  * Partition key
+  * Data blob
+* Consumers receive records with the following information:
+  * Partition key
+  * Sequence no.
+  * Data blob
+* capacity mode
+  * Provisioned mode
+  * On-demand mode
+* Hot partition: Use highly distributed partition key to avoid its
+* ProvisionedThroughputExceeded:
+  * Use highly distributed partition key
+  * Retries with exponential backoff
+  * Increase shards (Scaling)
+* KCL - Kinesis Client Library:
+  * Helps read from a Kinesis Data Stream with distributed applications sharing the read workload
+  * Progress is checkpointed into DynamoDB
+* Shard Spliting: use to divide a hot shard
+* Merging Shards: Group two shards with low traffic

+### Kinesis Data Firehouse

+* Load data streams into AWS data stores
+### Kinesis Data Analytics

+* Analyze data streams with SQL or Apache Flink

+### Kinesis Video Streams

+* Capture, process, and store video stream
 ## Serverless

 * Initially...
 Serverless == FaaS (Function as a Service)